 The CBD oil marketspace is like the Wild West of alternative medicine.
-No governing body is holding companies to a set standard of quality.
-At the moment, anyone and everyone can produce CBD oil products without any universally-applicable regulations.
+No regulating body is currently holding companies to a set standard of quality.
+At the moment, anyone and everyone can produce CBD oil products without any universally applicable regulations.

-This lack of control is why it is so important to source quality CBD oil.
+This lack of control is the reason it is so important to source quality CBD oil.
 Pay careful attention to labeling, strength, origin, and ingredients when sourcing your own.
-If uncertain, there are helpful guidelines to ensure the CBD oil you are using is pure.
+If uncertain, there are helpful guidelines to ensure that the CBD oil you are using is pure.

 Lack of Clinical Research Studies

-As already mentioned, the number one reason there is not readily available, dependable dosage information, is that the current research hasn’t progressed far enough to sponsor large-scale clinical trials.
-The research is further along in other regions, particularly in Europe, however.
+As already mentioned, the current research hasn’t progressed far enough to sponsor large-scale clinical trials.
+The research is further along in other regions, particularly in Europe.
 The European Union has even approved a cannabis oil for medicinal purposes, produced and patented by Big Pharma.
 Unfortunately for those seeking whole-plant medicine for cancer, especially in the U.S., the research is lagging.

 The Endocannabinoids Your Body Produces & How They Help You